A measurement of the secondary-CMB and millimeter-wave-foreground bispectrum using 800 square degrees of South Pole Telescope data: Bispectrum modeling and model fitting

 We also construct tSZ models and bispectrum estimates with the mass function truncated and clusters masked above $\mtwoh=\threshmass$.
 This mass threshold closely approximates the selection of clusters used to constrain cosmology in \citet{reichardt13}, namely signal-to-noise ratio greater than five and $z \geq 0.3.$ This allows us to estimate the amount of information we are extracting from the tSZ bispectrum above and beyond what has already been extracted using cluster counts.
 A total of 117 clusters above this threshold are masked in the full $\sim$800~\degs\ dataset.
 For comparison, the total number of clusters used in the \citet{reichardt13} cosmological results was 100.

 Masking clusters in the data will lead to a smaller absolute amplitude of the tSZ bispectrum but will also lead to smaller sample variance, since the sample variance is dominated by the presence or absence in a map of the rarest, most massive clusters.
-This implies that there will be some optimal mass cut that reduces the combined noise-plus-sample-variance uncertainty on the tSZ bispectrum, similar to the results in \citet{shaw09} for the tSZ power spectrum.
+On the other hand, any systematic uncertainty in the method used to estimate cluster masses will lead to an uncertainty in the true mass threshold used for masking, resulting in a systematic uncertainty when comparing the masked data to a tSZ bispectrum model (in which the mass threshold for masking is known perfectly).
+The different scalings with cluster mass of these various contributions to the tSZ bispectrum error budget imply that there may be some optimal mass cut that reduces the combined statistical-plus-systematic-plus-sample-variance uncertainty on the tSZ bispectrum, similar to the results in \citet{shaw09} for the tSZ power spectrum.
 We investigate this further in Section \ref{sec:tszsampvar}.